mdholbrook/bme590final/README.md

  radiobutton (`JPEG`, `PNG`, or `TIFF`) and clicking `Download`.
 The dialog box brought up here will recommend a download location and name based on the names of the input files.
-If more than one files were loaded into the program the save options will be limited to zip format.
+If more than one files were loaded into the program the, all images will download at once, and save options will be limited to zip format.
 A zip file of processed images in the format specified by the radio buttons will be downloaded and saved to disk.